List of Tiny Toon Adventures characters: Tyrone Turtle

-Tyrone Turtle (voiced by Edan Gross) is a little green male turtle with a hard shell, based on Cecil Turtle, a minor Looney Tunes character.
+Tyrone Turtle (voiced by Edan Gross in 1990 of the original series) is a little green male turtle with a hard shell, based on Cecil Turtle, a minor Looney Tunes character.
 Tyrone Turtle is seen in a few episodes such as "Hare Today, Gone Tomorrow", and "The Wide World of Elmyra".
+He appears in "Looniversity".

 Marcia the Martian

-Marcia the Martian (voiced by Tress MacNeille) is the young female apprentice and niece of Marvin the Martian, and she only appears in "Duck Dodgers Jr".
+Marcia the Martian (voiced by Tress MacNeille in 1991 of the original series) is Marvin the Martian's apprentice and niece, and she only appears in "Duck Dodgers Jr.".
+Unlike Marvin, Marcia is more friendly and playful, more into toys and making friends, which included Plucky Duck.

-Rodrick and Rhubella Rat
+Roderick and Rhubella Rat

-Rodrick and Rhubella Rat (voiced by Charlie Adler and Tress MacNeille) are minor characters and students from Perfecto Prep, a rival school of Acme Looniversity.
-Rodrick and Rhubella are rivals of Buster Bunny and Babs Bunny.
-They are said to be inspired by Disney characters Mickey and Minnie Mouse.
-They are portrayed as snooty, rich brats who believe they are above everyone else, but always get outdone and outsmarted by the bunny duo.
-Both Rubella Rat and Margot Mallard are two of the three quite unenthusiastic cheerleaders for Perfecto Prep.
+Roderick and Rhubella Rat (voiced by Charlie Adler and Tress MacNeille) are rats who are minor characters and students from Perfecto Prep, a rival school of Acme Looniversity.
+Rodrick and Rhubella are rivals to Buster and Babs, and stand in for Disney characters Mickey and Minnie Mouse.
+Rodrick and Rubella are portrayed as snooty, rich brats who believe they are above everyone else, but always get outsmarted by the rabbits.
+Rhubella Rat and Margot Mallard are two of the three main cheerleaders for Perfecto Prep.

+In "Looniversity", rather than being students at Perfecto Prep, Roderick and Rhubella are instead students at ACME University.

 Danforth Drake and Margot Mallard

-Danforth Drake and Margot Mallard (voiced by Rob Paulsen and Kath Soucie), like Roderick and Rhubella Rat, are minor characters and students of Perfecto Prep.
-They are said to be inspired by Disney characters Donald and Daisy Duck.
+Danforth Drake and Margot Mallard (voiced by Rob Paulsen and Kath Soucie), like Roderick and Rhubella Rat, are ducks who are minor characters and students of Perfecto Prep.
+They stand in for Disney characters Donald and Daisy Duck.
 Danforth Drake and Roderick Rat are roommates, and both are members of Perfecto Prep's sports teams.
-Both Rubella Rat and Margot Mallard are two of the three quite unenthusiastic cheerleaders for Perfecto Prep.
+Both Rubella Rat and Margot Mallard are two of the three main cheerleaders for Perfecto Prep.
+The couple is similar to Plucky and Shirley.